-Many a great comic has held the mic at Holy Fuck.
-Louis CK made an appearance once, as did Aziz Ansari twice.
-Maria Bamford, Dana Gould, The Sklar Brothers, Ron Lynch, Kyle Kinane, Eric Andre and Todd Glass have become veritable regulars on the show, and many more have come through for a night or two, including Demetri Martin, Margaret Cho, Natasha Leggero, Paul Scheer, Rob Huebel, Tig Notaro…
+Many a great comic held the mic at Holy Fuck.
+Louis CK performed on the show, as did Patton Oswalt and Aziz Ansari.
+Maria Bamford, Dana Gould, Marc Maron, The Sklar Brothers, Ron Lynch, Kyle Kinane, Eric Andre and Todd Glass became veritable regulars for a time, and many more came through for a night or two, including Demetri Martin, Margaret Cho, Natasha Leggero, Paul Scheer, Rob Huebel, Tig Notaro…

 See, what happened was, in 2009, some good friends of Dave’s requested he start a comedy show at their art gallery because they had recently been busted by vice police for illegally selling alcohol from 2 am to 7 am every Thursday, Friday, and Saturday of the preceding year and a half.
 They still had the lease and needed to make money, so Dave started a show with the intention of selling tickets for 5 dollars to help the gallery.
 On the eve of the first show, his friends were evicted from the gallery, and Dave, having already booked a lineup, had a full-on panic attack.
 Luckily, the sweet, sweet people of The Downtown Independent picked up the show.

 The next year and a half held consistent good crowds and consistent full-on panic attacks for Dave, until July 5th, 2011, when Jeff jumped on to share the reigns.
-He’s an incredible producer and entertainer, and the only reason Dave is not dead.
+He’s an incredible producer and entertainer, and the only reason Dave did not die.

 The show continued to grow and explode and yield great shows until 2013 when Jeff and Dave, feeling as if the project was nearing a close (as it was, at least), recorded an album and closed up shop.
 The album was an immense project, was recorded over four shows and included over 40 of LA’s best comedians.
 You can listen to it and buy it here.